mwolinska/Evolutionary-Optimization/README.md

 The classes structure is outlined in the diagram below
 <img  src="./Images/code_structure/classes_structure_diagram.svg"/>

-The implemented fitness functions are outlined in the diagram below (please note ApproachValueFitnessFunction is not currently operational.)
+The implemented fitness functions are outlined in the diagram below.
 <img src="./Images/code_structure/abstract_fitness_functions_diagram.svg"/>

 ### Documentation